jlazovskis/vipics/README.md

 2. Go to the MCL and:<br>
     1. Log into the computer with the Oculus attached (by the door)<br>
     2. Open Unity, creating an account if necessary<br>
-    3. Download this repository using `git pull` through the "Git Bash" program on the Desktop<br>
+    3. Download this repository using `git clone` through the "Git Bash" program on the Desktop<br>
     4. Open the project in Unity, start the scene, and add (B and Y) / remove (A and X) / move (grip / grab / side trigger) points with the Oculus hand controls.